kchang2/baseball_author_scraper/README.md

 + Every HTML site has a different way of formatting, and because their focus isn't entirely on site efficiency, this made scraping really difficult.
 I spent the majority of the time learning how to successfully extract information.
 Thus, there may be some duplicate data as I had checked a wide arrange of classes and tags.
 + After scraping the data successfully, there was trouble with extracting the author by automation due to quotations within the string.
 So, for a number of these sets, I manually went down the list and wrote the authors into a text file.
 Note that it did not take a long time because I could easily count how many of each instances showed up (same site has same HTML format) in the list of author+html code, so writing the text file was a matter of copy and paste.

+Will include nice visualizations later down the road.
+It is just that categorizing only gives 1D plots or histograms at best, so this visualization is not as important.
+If needing visuals, would make a swarmplot with legends of authors and the horizontal axis being of which sites.

 ## Backstory
 I was recently asked the following question:
 > What one or two baseball writers do you read routinely?